Department of Computer Science

 Adjunct Assistant Professors

-Brad Davis, Mark Foskey, Shawn Gomez, Hye-Chung Kum, Ipek Oguz.
+Derek Chang, Brad Davis, Mark Foskey, Shawn Gomez, Hye-Chung Kum, Svetlana Lazebnik, Yun Li, Ipek Oguz, William Valdar.

 Tessa Nicholas, Timothy L. Quigg, Leandra Vicci.

-Peter Calingaert, John Halton, Gyula A. Magó, John B. Smith, Donald F. Stanat, Jeannie Walsh, Stephen Weiss, William A. Wright.
+Peter Calingaert, John Halton, Gyula A. Magó, John B. Smith, Donald F. Stanat, Stephen Weiss, William A. Wright.

 The Department of Computer Science offers instruction and performs research in the essential areas of computer science, including software, Web and Internet computing, networking, hardware systems, computer and network security, operating systems, compilers, parallel and distributed computing, theory of computing, and computer graphics.
 The bachelor of science with a major in computer science is the preferred degree both for graduate study in computer science and for technical careers in software development, computational science, networking, information systems, and electronic commerce.
 Graduates of the program are well-suited for professional employment in traditional computer and communications industries, as well as in such diverse industries as financial services and consulting practices in which computing and information management are central to the operation of the enterprise.
 Students who desire a more in-depth knowledge of computing have the option of starting graduate study as an undergraduate and receiving a bachelor’s degree and a master’s degree in as few as five years.
 The bachelor of arts degree with a major in computer science is the preferred degree for those whose interests in computing span the boundaries of multiple disciplines and who wish to integrate their study of computing with study in a related discipline.
 The bachelor of arts degree will prepare the undergraduate student for a career in either a traditional computing field or a field in which computing is a significant enabling technology.

 Majors receive rigorous training in the foundations of computer science and the relevant mathematics, then have ample opportunity to specialize in software systems, programming languages, theoretical computer science, or applications of computing technology in science, applied mathematics, medicine, or business.
-Students whose interests lie more in the area of digital system design should consider the computer engineering track of the Curriculum in Applied Sciences and Engineering.
 Students with interests in the cognitive, social, and organizational roles of information should consider the information science major in the School of Information and Library Science.
-Both programs are described elsewhere in this bulletin.
+This program is described elsewhere in this bulletin.

 Majors also have the opportunity to receive practical training as a computing professional through an internship with a company or organization in the computing or information technology fields.
 Internships typically are paid positions and involve the student working off campus full time for one academic semester and a summer.
 All internships must be approved in advance by the director of undergraduate studies.
 Students interested in pursuing an internship should contact the director of undergraduate studies at least one year prior to the start of the internship.